bigchaindb/bigchaindb/docs/server/source/k8s-deployment-template/node-config-map-and-secrets.rst

 ^^^^^^^^^^^^^^^^^^^^
 IP of Kubernetes service(kube-dns), can be retrieved using using CLI(kubectl) or k8s dashboard.
-This parameter is used by the Nginx gateway instance to resolve the hostnames of all the services running in the k8s cluster.
+This parameter is used by the Nginx gateway instance to resolve the hostnames of all the services running in the Kubernetes cluster.

 .. code::